joomtheme/JT-Admin-Finder/README.md

 ## Update Server

-JT Admin Finder supports Joomla Extension Update.
+JT Admin Finder supports Joomla Extension Update through the package manifest.

 The update server XML is located at: